alkampfergit/personal-blog/codewrecks/content/post/old/2010/12/consistency-from-wpf-and-gdi-in-creating-images-from-stream.md

 Bitmap object has a static method called FromStream, that is used to take a stream as input and creates an System.Drawing.Image as result, is easy and simple to use.
 In WPF you have a different object to represent images, the BitmapImage, and you can be really surprised to notice that it has no FromStream static method.

-To solve this inconsistency of API (Iâ€™m expecting to have a FromStream method to keep the Windows.Media API similar to GDI+), you can write a simple extension method.
+To solve this inconsistency of API (I'm expecting to have a FromStream method to keep the Windows.Media API similar to GDI+), you can write a simple extension method.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 public static BitmapImage FromStream(this BitmapImage image, Stream stream)